 When the court imposes a definite jail sentence on someone for not paying spousal or child support, it is considered to be a “criminal contempt” proceeding.
 Where the goal of civil contempt is to coerce a party into complying with their court-ordered obligation to pay family support, the purpose of criminal contempt is strictly punitive in nature.
 In a criminal contempt situation, the non-complying party does not have any control over how long they will be in jail.
 On the contrary, the alleged contemnor must serve the full jail sentence imposed on them by the court.

 Although criminal contempt is a method of enforcing family support obligations, the legal standards and procedures involved may be stricter.
 Because of the criminal nature of the proceeding, enforcement through criminal contempt may require the court to impose a higher burden of proof for showing a failure to pay support.

 Looking for an Experienced Attorney?

 When a party refuses or is unable to fulfill their family support obligations as ordered by the court’s final divorce decree, the party the court intended to benefit with its orders is harmed as a result.
 The failure to pay spousal or child support risks the safety and wellbeing of the family members who were supposed to receive such payments.
 Because the consequences of nonpayment have a direct, personal impact on actual people, finding legal ways of enforcing such orders becomes a vital issues.

 If you need help enforcing a family support obligation, or defending against such enforcement, you should consult an experienced attorney for representation.
-At the Law & Mediation Firm of Klueck & Hoppes, APC our legal team has years of invaluable experience dealing with family law disputes, including enforcement of spousal and child support orders.
+At Family Law San Diego our legal team has years of invaluable experience dealing with family law disputes, including enforcement of spousal and child support orders.

 Schedule an appointment with a member of our legal team about your case by calling us at (619) 577-4900 or contacting us online today.